rusher321/taxa/README.md

 For more information
 --------------------

-This vignettte is meant to be just an outline of what `taxa` can do.
+This vignette is meant to be just an outline of what `taxa` can do.
 In the future, we plan to release additional, in-depth vignettes for specific topics.
-More informaiton for specific functions and examples can be found on their man pages by typing the name of the function prefixed by a `?` in an R session.
+More information for specific functions and examples can be found on their man pages by typing the name of the function prefixed by a `?` in an R session.
 For example, `?filter_taxa` will pull up the help page for `filter_taxa`.